Visit Bologna: 10 reasons to do it

 Like not boring (I promise) churches.

-Enter the middle-age maze of Santo Stefano Basilica, admire Michelangelo's statues in San Domenico or the Compianto del Cristo of Santa Maria della Vita.
+Enter the middle-age maze of Santo Stefano Basilica, and admire Michelangelo's statues in San Domenico or the Compianto del Cristo of Santa Maria della Vita.
 I dare you not to fall in love with them.

 If you have to visit only one museum, go to MAMBO.
-It's our museum of modern art, in a stellar location.
+It's our Museum of Modern Art, in a stellar location.

 Museums in Bologna are many, unusual, and interesting: so be sure to have enough time.